-• Overall Grade Point Average - The final requirement for the Las Vegas Academy Medallion Program is that students must have an overall seven (7) semester grade point average of 3.85 weighted or higher with no D's or F's on the transcript.
+Overall Grade Point Average - The final requirement for the Las Vegas Academy Medallion Program is that students must have an overall seven (7) semester grade point average of 3.85 weighted or higher with no D's or F's on the transcript.

-Academic Excellence Award
+President's Academic Excellence Award

 Graduating seniors will be given special recognition at graduation if they have achieved Academic Excellence status.
 Students must complete the Core Enrollment Expectations requirements in addition to meeting the qualifications below.
-Candidates for the Academic Excellence Award will be identified at the end of the fall semester of their senior year (7 semesters).
+Candidates for the Academic Excellence Award will be identified at the end of the first semester of their senior year (7 semesters).

-• Academic Excellence will be awarded for students who achieve 3.25 unweighted and 3.85 weighted or above GPA overall with no D's or F's on their transcript and at least one honors or AP course.
+Academic Excellence will be awarded for students who achieve 3.85 weighted or above GPA overall, with no D's or F's on their transcript, at least one honors or AP course, and high achievement on the ACT or SAT.